 kava-neo-taverna

-Inside Kava Neo-Taverna, a Greek Restaurant in South End
+Inside Kava Neo-Taverna, a Greek Restaurant in the South End

 When people ask me what my favorite dining experience in Boston was, I always name Kava Neo-Taverna.
 Surprisingly, the best meal I’ve had in Boston didn’t include lobsters or oysters, but a lot of Greek small plates.
 Try their feta psiti (feta cheese wrapped in phylo dough and drizzled with honey), gemista (bell pepper stuffed with rice, zucchini, and eggplant), and loukaniko (grilled sausage).